 The ship like structure resting on top of the three huge buildings is the SkyPark containing an infinity swimming pool which is the world’s largest.

 Aside from this behemoth of a building, staying in Marina Bay opens up a range of other exciting attractions too.
 The Singapore Flyer is here, a giant ferris wheel which was the largest in the world for six years until 2014.
-This is a great place from which to view many of Singapore’s historic and modern landmarks.
+This is a great place to stay in Singapore from which to view many of historic and modern landmarks.

 One of Singapore’s premier attractions, the Gardens by the Bay is also close by.
 This includes beautifully manicured gardens, huge glass domes and most famously, the Supertrees, some of which can be explored way above ground level on the Skywalk.